 7 common interview questions for AR Developers

 If you’re looking to make your mark in the field of AR, you’ve got to prepare well.
+Augmented Reality Learning is vital due to the technical nature of this field.
 You cannot wing an AR Developer interview.
 Mostly because the field demands a deep understanding of the concepts.
 And the candidates in consideration need to prove their worth.

 Technology has revolutionized the world today.
 Self-driving cars, voice assistants like Google Home and smart devices like TVs, baby bassinets etc. are now an everyday reality.
 If you’ve played PokemonGo or the very famous Beat Saber, you have been exposed to another branch in this tree of technology – Augmented Reality (AR).

 With thriving progress in the field, AR is a hot segment in today’s job markets.
 People now have tons of opportunities to hop aboard the AR train.
 They get to discover and develop innovative ways to enhance the system.
 And to land a job in this popular field, preparation is key.

 Here are 7 most asked questions to help you prepare you for your next AR Developer interview.

 1. What are the different types of AR?